-Unless a Compulsory Distribution Payment Event (as defined in Condition 4(c) of the "Terms and Conditions of the Securities") has occurred, the Guarantor may, at its sole discretion, elect to defer (in whole or in part) a Distribution which is otherwise scheduled to be paid by the Issuer on a Distribution Payment Date to the next Distribution Payment Date by giving notice (the "Deferral Election Notice") of such election to the Holders, the Trustee (as defined in the "Terms and Conditions of the Securities") and the Principal Paying Agent (as defined in the "Terms and Conditions of the Securities") not more than 10 nor less than 10 nor less than 10 to not less than 10 to not less than 10 to not such election to the relevant Distribution Payment Date (as Peterral Election Stribution in Securities") not more than 10 nor less than 10 to not such election Stribution Payment Date (as Peterral Election Stribution in Securities") not more than 10 nor less than 10 to not such election Stribution of the Securities of the Securities
+Unless a Compulsory Distribution Payment Detection, the Guarantor may, at its sole discretion, elect to defer (in whole or in part) a Distribution which is otherwise scheduled to be paid by the Issuer on a Distribution Payment Date to the next Distribution Payment Date by giving notice (the "Deferral Election Notice") of such election to the Holders, the Trustee (as defined in the "Terms and Conditions of the Securities") and the Principal Paying Agent (as defined in the "Terms and Conditions of the Securities") and the Principal Paying Agent (as defined in the "Terms and Conditions of the Securities") and the Principal Paying Agent (as defined in the "Terms and Conditions of the Securities") and the Principal Paying Agent (as defined in the "Terms and Conditions of the Securities") not more than 10 nor less than five business days in Hong Kong prior to the relevant Distribution Payment Date (a "Deferral Election Event").
+Any Distribution so cleared shall constitute "Arrears of Distribution".
+The Guarantor may, at its sole discretion, elect to further defer any Arrears of Distribution by complying with the notice requirement applicable to any deferral of an accrued Distribution.
+The Guarantor is not subject to any limit as to the number of times Distribution and Arrears of Distribution can or shall be deferred subject to restrictions in the case of deferral set out below.
+See "Terms and Conditions of the Securities".

-If on any Distribution Payment Date, payment of all Distribution payments scheduled to be made on such date is not made in full by reason of a Deferral Election Event, the Guarantor shall not: (i) declare or pay any discretionary dividends, distributions or make any other discretionary payment, and will procure that no discretionary dividend, distribution or other discretionary payment is made, on any of its Junior Securities (as defined in Condition 4(c) of the "Terms and Conditions of the Securities") or Parity Securities (except (A) in relation to its Parity servicines, on a pro rata basis with the Securities, or (B) in connection with any employee benefit plan or similar arrangements with or for the benefit of employees, officers, direction to its Parity Securities, on a pro rata basis with the Securities, or (B) in connection with any employee benefit plan or similar arrangements with or for the benefit of employees, officers, directors or consultants, or (C) as a result of the exchange or conversion of its Parity Securities, or its Junior Securities), in each case, unless and until (a) the Issuer or the Guarantor satisfies in full all outstanding Arrears of Distribution and any Additional Distribution Amount (as defined in Condition 4(c) of the "Terms and Conditions of the Securities"), or (b) the Guarantor is permitted to be so by an Extraordinary Resolution (as defined in the trust deed dated on or about the Issue Date in connection with the Securities (the "Trust Deed")) of the Holders.
+If on any Distribution Payment Date, payment of all Distribution payments scheduled to be made on such date is not made in full by reason of a Deferral Election Event, the Guarantor shall not: (i) declare or pay any discretionary dividends, distribution or other discretionary payment, and will procure that no discretionary dividend, distribution or other discretionary payment is made, on any of its Junior Securities (as defined in Condition 4(c) of the "Terms and Conditions of the Securities") or Parity Securities (except (A) in relation to its Parity Securities, on a pro rata basis with the Securities, or (B) in connection with any employee benefit plan or similar arrangements with of for the benefit of employees, officers, directions or consultants); or (ii) at its discretion repurchase, redeem, reduce, cancel, buy-back or otherwise acquire for any consideration any of its Junior Securities or Parity Securities prior to its stated maturity (except (A) in relation to its Parity Securities, on a pro rata basis with the Securities of B) in connection with any employee benefit plan or similar arrangements with or for the benefit of employees, officers, directors or consultants, or (C) as a result of the exchange or conversion of its Parity Securities, on a pro rata basis with the same plants of the securities of the securiti

+The Securities are perptual securities (ne "Trust Deed")) of the Holders.